-Article 1 of Organic Law 2/2006 on Education (LOE), as amended by Organic Law 3/2020 (LOMLOE), establishes, among its principles, the educational and professional orientation of the students as a necessary instrument for the achievement of a personalised training process that may foster a comprehensive education in knowledge, skills and values.
+Article 1 of Law 2/2006 on Education (LOE), amended by Law 3/2020 (LOMLOE), establishes, among its principles, the educational and professional orientation of the students as a necessary instrument for the achievement of a personalised training process that may foster a comprehensive education in knowledge, skills and values.

 The staff in charge of guidance in non-university education institutions are career civil servant teachers, so that both their initial training and their working conditions are, generally, with some exceptions, similar to those of the rest of the civil servant teachers.